ucarfurkan/News-App/README.md

 You can see all the users here.
 You can add, update or delete a user.
 If you delete a user, every news added by that user will be deleted as well.
 You can search for a user with a name, username, or user type in the search panel.

 ### News Tab
 You can see all the news added by writers here.
 You can only delete them.
-You can search for a new with a Writer ID, category, headline or text in the search panel.
+You can search for a news with a Writer ID, category, headline or text in the search panel.

 ### Categories Tab
 You can see all the category types here.
 You can add or delete a category.
 If you delete a category, every news belong to that category will be deleted as well, and you will see a warning about it.
 Categories are enum, so every news must belong to one of the categories which is in here.

 ## If you are Writer

+If you are logged in as writer, you will see an interface with 3 different tabs, "Add News" and "My Posted News".

+### Add News Tab
+You can add a news in here.
+Headline, Text and Category fields are necessery to add a news.

+### My Posted News Tab
+You can see all the news you posted before in here.
+You can update or delete them.